Chattanooga is booming. It's just things have come together.

 "We've got a lot of talent," he said.
 "It's pretty exciting times."

 For Bright, the company is somewhat of a family affair.
 In addition to George, he has another son and daughters as well as a son-in-law who work or have worked at the company, and a grandson who's there now.

 Along with Bright's real estate interests, he's also known for his music as a founder of the bluegrass band the Dismembered Tennesseans, a group that formed in 1945 at McCallie School.
 In September, Bright received a Distinguished Achievement Award at the 28th annual International Bluegrass Music Awards in Raleigh, North Carolina.

-"I just love bluegrass and jazz," he says.
+"I just love bluegrass and jazz," he said.
 "I have an abiding love for it."